jasc5797/Realms-of-Xylaria/content/DM/Session Prep/Session 2/Session 2 Prep.md

 Plan for infiltration of a [[Clan Tanithil]] warehouse.
 [Battle Map](https://www.reddit.com/r/dndmaps/comments/rv70f1/warehouse_31x18/)
 The party has been to this warehouse before so knows its layout

-See [[Infiltrating Clan Tanithil's Warehouse]] for more information.
+See [[2.4 Infiltrating Clan Tanithil's Warehouse]] for more information.
 ### **1. Preparation and Reconnaissance**

 **Objective**: Gather information about the warehouse and its security.